discordjs/guide/guide/popular-topics/audit-logs.md

 ## Fetching Audit Logs

 Let's start by glancing at the <DocsLink path="class/Guild?scrollTo=fetchAuditLogs" type="method" /> method and how to work with it.
-Using this method requires the `ViewAuditLog` permission.
 Like many discord.js methods, it returns a `Promise` containing the <DocsLink path="class/GuildAuditLogs" /> object.
 In this object is a sole `entries` property which holds a collection of <DocsLink path="class/GuildAuditLogsEntry" /> objects, and consequently, the information you usually want.

 Here is the most basic fetch to look at some entries.